Unit 13: Reception

-Unit 13 currently holds a 71/100 on review aggregate site Metacritic.
+Unit 13 has a rating of 71/100 on the review aggregate site Metacritic.
 Game Informer gave the game a 6.5/10, saying that it "controls admirably", but heavily criticizing the game's lack of innovation, poor enemy A.I., and limited gameplay variety ("The variety of mission types is nice on paper, but [...] most missions boil down to the same 'pop out of cover to shoot bad guys' gameplay").
 They found the random enemy A.I. particularly frustrating given that getting spotted results in mission failure in most cases.